 Note: If you signed in to AWS recently, choose Sign in to the Console.
 If Create a new AWS account isn't visible, first choose Sign in to a different account, and then choose Create a new AWS account.

-Tip: For Email address, use a corporate email distribution list (for example, firstname.lastname@example.org) or email box if your account is a professional AWS account.
-Avoid using an individual's corporate email address (for example, email@example.com).
+Tip: For Root user email address, use a corporate email distribution list (for example, email@example.com) or email box if your account is a professional AWS account.
+Avoid using an individual's corporate email address (for example, firstname.lastname@example.org).
 With this practice, your company can retain access to the AWS account even when an employee changes positions or leaves the company.
 The email address can be used to reset account credentials.
 Be sure that you protect access to these distribution lists.
-Don't use the root account for your everyday tasks.
+Don't use the AWS account root user login for your everyday tasks.
 It's a best practice to enable multi-factor authentication (MFA) on the root account to secure your AWS resources.

-Tip: For AWS Account name, use an account naming standard so that the account name can be recognized in your invoice or Billing and Cost Management console dashboard.
-If it's a company account, consider using the naming standard of organization-purpose-environment (for example, AnyCompany-audit-prod).
+Tip: For AWS Account name, use an account naming standard so that the account name can be recognized in your invoice or Billing and Cost Management console.
+If it's a company account, then consider using the naming standard of organization-purpose-environment (for example, ExampleCompany-audit-prod).
 If it's a personal account, consider using the naming standard of first name-last name-purpose (for example, paulo-santos-testaccount).
 You can change the account name in your account settings after you sign up.
 For more information, see How do I change the name on my AWS account?

 Add your contact information